mark-i-m/os1/README.md

 Implementation of a simple OS in Rust

 I had originally intended not to have any library code in my kernel at all, but this is not possible with Rust yet.
-As a result I am linking in `libcore`, which contains the heart of Rust functionality.
-Special thanks to Krzysztof for helping me get that working!
+As a result I am linking in `libcore` and `liballoc` which contain the heart of Rust functionality.
+Special thanks to Krzysztof for helping me get that set up!

 ###Features so far
 * Heap allocation
 * Preemptive multitasking
 * VGA buffer management
+* Reaper

 ###TODO
-* Reaper
 * Concurrency Control
 * Virtual Memory
 * User mode/system calls